scicloj/wolframite/README.md

 **Wolframite is currently (Q4/2023) under active development again.
 You can [keep track of what is happening in this discussion](https://github.com/scicloj/wolframite/discussions/17).**

-**BEWARE: The documentation below here has mostly not been updated yet.**

 ## What is Wolframite? ##

 Wolframite (formerly Clojuratica) brings together two of today's most exciting tools for high-performance, parallel computation.